-It is possible to contest the arrest, however this does not abolish ship arrest unless.
-It is very difficult to succeed in contesting the arrest, because arrest procedure is quick and preliminary procedures to obtain security to the claim and the claim in merits of the case will be passed later in main proceedings.
+It is possible to contest the arrest, however this does not abolish ship arrest unless there are obvious facts of wrongful arrest proved.
+It is very difficult to succeed in contesting the arrest, because arrest procedure is quick and preliminary procedures to obtain security to the claim.
+The claim on merits of the case will be passed later in main proceedings, where all aspects of the arrest and the claim can be discussed.